wdawson/okta.github.io/_source/_posts/2018-01-24-build-your-own-invoicing-service-with-node-coinbase-bitcoin-and-okta.md

 ### Define Startup Jobs

-The next thing you'll do is define the jobs that need to run each time this Node server starts up.
+The next thing you'll do is define the jobs that need to run each time this Node.js server starts up.

 If you take a look at the startup jobs code block, you'll see what I mean: